maxlew/dependecy-lister/README.md

 Handy for when some compliance team asks you for a CSV of all your dependencies.
 Note that this is just top level dependencies, I should add an option to parse the package-lock to list out dependencies of dependencies.

 ## Installing
-I've commited the build node-14-mac executeable to make life a little easier for some people.
+I've commited the built 'node-14-mac' executeable to make life a little easier for some people.
 It's handy to copy the built executable to your bin folder so you can use it anywhere.
 To do this run

 ```